You cannot copy content of this website, your IP is being recorded

 Treatments for childhood insomnia are customized to each child’s condition and may include a combination of therapies and lifestyle changes, as well as dietary changes or supplement recommendations.
 Primary insomnia, which occurs without a known cause, can be more complex to treat; treatment for secondary insomnia, in which the cause is known and identified, involves addressing the underlying concern.
 Therefore, treatment plans can look very different from one child to the next.
 In cases where the cause is unknown, the initial recommended treatment is lifestyle modifications, such as dietary changes, changing sleeping environment/improving sleep hygiene, and increasing levels of physical activity.

-In some cases, over-the-counter medicines or supplements may be recommended.
+In some cases, our sleep specialist may recommend over-the-counter medicines or supplements.
 These are useful in various situations, including for relieving nasal congestion (improving airflow during sleep) as well as for reducing the symptoms of restless legs syndrome (iron deficiency is linked to RLS).
+Several therapies, such as CPAP, oral appliance, and TENS, are also safe and effective for the treatment of childhood insomnia.